apitoolkit/testkit/README.md

 ## Referencing Values and Dynamic Inputs for Subsequent API Requests

-The `outputs` field in API-Workflows not only allows you to capture values from the API response but also provides a powerful mechanism for referencing those values and dynamically generating inputs for subsequent API requests.
+The `outputs` field in `testkit` not only allows you to capture values from the API response but also provides a powerful mechanism for referencing those values and dynamically generating inputs for subsequent API requests.

 By capturing relevant data using the `outputs` field, you can store it as an output and easily refer to it in later stages of your test scenario.
 This capability becomes particularly useful when you need to access specific values extracted from the response and utilize them in subsequent API requests.